 Supporting Employees During Periods of Stress: A Practical Guide for UK Employers

-Stress has become an increasingly common experience for employees across all sectors.
+Stress has become increasingly common among employees across all sectors.
 While a certain level of pressure can motivate some, prolonged or unmanaged stress can significantly impact wellbeing, performance, and retention.
 As a Counsellor, I’ve seen how stress can quietly build up beneath the surface through my work with clients over the years—and how much difference it can make when someone feels genuinely seen and supported.
 For employers, your role in creating a psychologically safe workplace is vital.

 Recognising the Signs of Stress at Work

-The good news is that early recognition and compassionate support can make a significant difference.
-As an employer, your response has the potential to profoundly positively shape someone’s experience.
+Often, people try to push through, telling themselves they “should” be coping—until it becomes overwhelming.
+The good news is that early recognition and compassionate support can make a real difference.
+As an employer, the way you respond can profoundly and positively shape someone’s experience and wellbeing.

 What Does Support Look Like?

-1. Make Space for Open Communication: Take time to ask, “How are you really doing?” and listen with empathy.
+Take time to ask, “How are you really doing?” and listen with empathy.
 This creates the foundations of a supportive workplace culture.
 Employees are far more likely to open up when they feel psychologically safe, without judgment or feeling rushed.

-3. Equip Managers with the Right Tools: Managers don’t need to be therapists, but it’s incredibly important for them to feel confident in how to respond to emotional distress.
+Managers don’t need to be therapists, but it’s incredibly important for them to feel confident in how to respond to emotional distress.
 Offering training in mental health awareness and clear escalation pathways can empower managers to support their teams appropriately with confidence and care.

-4. Lead by Example: Workplace culture is shaped from the top.
+Workplace culture is shaped from the top.
 Leaders who demonstrate healthy boundaries, openness about mental health, and a wellbeing commitment permit others to do the same.

-Top Tip: Share our detailed Blog article with employees: https://teladochealth.org.uk/blog/alleviate-tension-through-movement/
+Top Tip: Share our detailed Blog article with employees: https://teladochealth.org.uk/blog/alleviate-stress-through-movement/

 Nutrition plays a vital role in mental resilience.
 When under stress, the body uses more nutrients, particularly B vitamins, magnesium, and vitamin C. A diet rich in whole foods—such as leafy greens, lean proteins, whole grains, nuts, and seeds—can help stabilise mood and energy levels.
 Employers can support this by ensuring access to healthy snacks in the workplace, offering nutritional education sessions, or simply encouraging regular, balanced meals.
 A well-nourished body lays the foundation for a calmer, more resilient mind.